truggeri/hugo-blog/content/posts/tag-pages.md

 Turns out that [GitHub Pages](https://pages.github.com/) does not support plugins.
 This makes total sense as if they did, anyone could run arbitrary Ruby code on their deploy servers.
 The [gem](https://github.com/github/pages-gem) that I use therefore does not run plugins locally as well.
-Unfortunatly, it doesn't _SAY_ that plugins aren't run, so it took me a few minutes to figure that one out.
+Unfortunately, it doesn't _SAY_ that plugins aren't run, so it took me a few minutes to figure that one out.

 {{< figure src="https://media.giphy.com/media/jaPkRECl8T8cuVjuw7/giphy.gif"